MISTLab/PEACE/README.md

 # PEACE :v:: Prompt Engineering Automation for CLIPSeg Enhancement
-# CLIP Interrogator for Aerial Robotics by [@HaechanMarkBong](https://github.com/HaeChanBong/clip-interrogator-aerial-robotics/tree/HaechanMarkBong-patch-1)
+## CLIP Interrogator for Aerial Robotics

 Built on top of CLIP Interrogator by [@pharmapsychotic](https://twitter.com/pharmapsychotic)